akamali/mhk1_mqtt/README.md

 Control Mitsubishi Heat Pump using MHK1 and MQTT

 DISCLAIMER: There is a chance that using the code here causes serious damage to your equipment, use this project at your own risk.
+For the most part this project is a giant hack and there hasn't been a ton of proper engineering/programming effort into it.

 ## ESP32 MQTT MHK1
 ### Why would you want to use this project?